wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==
 = 3.2.12 - Released on 15 September 2026 =
-* Fix: Tax issue resolved.
+* Fix: Tax issue resolved

 = 3.2.11 - Released on 7 September 2026 =
-* Fix: CVE-2026-19436, the gift card value inflation
+*  Vulnerabilities Fixes - CVE-2026-19436, the gift card value inflation
-* Fix: CVE-2026-19439, the report details disclosure
+*  Vulnerabilities Fixes - CVE-2026-19439, the report details disclosure
-* Fix: CVE-2026-75861, the unauthorized redemption
+*  Vulnerabilities Fixes - CVE-2026-75861, the unauthorized redemption

 = 3.2.10 - Released on 1 September 2026 =
 * New: Compatibility with the latest WC ( 11.0.1 ) and WP ( 7.1 )